ctjaume/Python-Warm-Up/README.md

 ## Description

-Python_1: Some basic Python exercices to warm up.
+Python_basics: Some basic Python exercices to warm up.
-Python_2: Creation of a Class
+Python_class: Creation of a Class

 Feel free to check this in order to improve your basic Python skills